-Faculty members are available before and after class for student advisement.
-The dean of student support, director of nursing education, and/or program director is available Monday to Friday by appointment to meet with students.
+Faculty members are available before and after class and by appointment for student advisement.
+The dean of student support and/or director of nursing education, are available Monday to Thursday 11:00am to 6:00pm and by appointment to meet with students.